rubensgomes/k8s-playground-java/README.md

-# kubernetes-learn-java
+# k8s-playground-java

-A Java learning playground project to learn and experiment with Kubernetes.
+I created this playground project to learn and experiment with Kubernetes.

-This learning project comprises basically of the following tasks:
+This project comprises basically of the following tasks:

 - Set up an Ubuntu VM on Windows 10 using Hyper-V.
 - Install a single node Kubernetes MicroK8s on Ubuntu VM.
 This steps creates a